tdwg/ncd/Charter.md

 Some of the main areas are served by collection-level description records:

-* Resource discovery, providing a descriptive overview of each collection
+* Providing a descriptive overview of each collection
 * Establishment of relationships between collections in several locations
+* Resource discovery
 * As an aid for collections management processes
 * Provide complete metadata for other data records (e.g. specimen records)